anishk85/TurtleBot3-Simulation/readme.md

 - **Goal Navigation**: Automatically navigate between rooms avoiding obstacles
 - **Re-localization**: Recover if localization is lost during navigation
 - **Dynamic Replanning**: Adapt paths when encountering new obstacles
+- **Autonomous Exploration (Explore Lite)**: Automatically explore and map unknown areas using the explore_lite      package, enabling the robot to discover and cover the environment without manual intervention

 ## ⚙️ Environment Variables Explained